paulwizviz/learn-go/concurrency/channel/doc.md

 # Channels

 A channel is a mechanism for goroutines to communicate with each other.
+Think of channels like a pipe where messages are sent.

 There are two types of channels:

 * [Unbuffered channel](#unbuffered-channels)
 * [Buffered channel](#buffered-channels)